 Therefore there cannot be a singular process for all projects – for each product under development needs a suitable mapping of the project environment required.

 What had happened?
-Over the years the product “iPhone” had grown up.
+Over the years, the product “iPhone” had grown up.
 Users had become accustomed to the new concept, and millions of new customers acquired Apple’s smartphone.
-Instead of sensational innovations these new buyers simply expect stability and reliability.
+Instead of incredible innovations, these new buyers simply expect stability and reliability.

 In order to achieve the required quality, a risk-averse design of the manufacturing process is required in subsequent product releases.
-Extensive testing and proactive quality control is needed, and in general “Trust but verify” (trust is good, but checking is better) is the ethos.
+Extensive testing and proactive quality control are needed, and in general, “Trust but verify” (trust is good, but checking is better) is the ethos.
 Products go through a cycle that begins with their new development and ends in degeneration.

 Before entering the market, an intensive research phase is necessary for complex IT products, especially in software.
-The tender plant may not be “battered” by heavy processes.
-For prototypes or even a first release (sometimes just a “trial balloon”) a flexible – “agile” if you will - approach is practically indispensable.
-In subsequent product releases, however, the error acceptance of the product buyers is reduced: The readiness of the manufacturer to takes risks must therefore be adjusted accordingly.
+The tender plant may not be “battered” by cumbersome processes.
+For prototypes or even a first release (sometimes just a “trial balloon”), a flexible – “agile” if you will – approach is practically indispensable.
+In subsequent product releases, however, the error acceptance of the product buyers is reduced: The readiness of the manufacturer to takes risks must, therefore, be adjusted accordingly.